MasoniteFramework/roadmap/README.md

 ## v2.1 -- [December 2018]

-- [ ] Move more code into core by inheriting from some parent class instead of putting the entire class in the framework installation
+- [x] Move more code into core by inheriting from some parent class instead of putting the entire class in the framework installation
 - [x] Move more framework features into core middleware.
 There is a lot of code inside the `RouteProvider` that can be abstracted out and put into middleware
 - [x] Use better PEP 8 standards.
 For 2.0 we left triple single quotes in (`'''` instead of `"""`) which is not PEP 8 compliant but I (Joe Mancuso) thought it looked cleaner.
 Now I think we should deff do PEP 8 more.
 - [ ] Create an official website to host user accounts, information, blogs, videos and
-- [ ] Docstring all the code and generate a static site to host the API reference documentation.
+- [x] Docstring all the code and generate a static site to host the API reference documentation.
 - [x] General code cleanup and abstractions to make the codebase more easy to contribute to.
 - [x] Add out of the box support for seeding (have base files setup)
-- [ ] Create an official package for unit testing a Masonite app plus a full selenium testing package plus command testing
+- [x] Create an official package for unit testing a Masonite app
 - [ ] Create a logging package with at least 3 drivers: native python logger, logstash and sentry.
-- [ ] Full video course
+- [-] Full video course
 - [ ] 100 + officially written articles from the Masonite content team.
 - [ ] Better publishing of packages
 - [x] Remove resolving of parameters